 Together with production company EV7 Live, eight shows were made in Brazil & Argentina in April.
 The response from the fans were remarkable, since many of them have been waiting to see the band live in South America for 15-20 years.

-The I Still Believe Tour continues this summer with Swedish festivals like Sabaton Open Air and Skogsröjet Festival, along with festivals around Europe together with acts such as Sabaton, Steve Harris (Iron Maiden) British Lion, Saxon, Pretty Maids, Yngwie Malmsteen, D.A.D, Blind Guardian, Hammerfall, Eclipse, and many more.
+The I Still Believe Tour continued the same summer with Swedish festivals like Sabaton Open Air and Skogsröjet Festival, along with festivals around Europe together with acts such as Sabaton, Steve Harris (Iron Maiden) British Lion, Saxon, Pretty Maids, Yngwie Malmsteen, D.A.D, Blind Guardian, Hammerfall, Eclipse, and many more.

 The Lion roars again, See you on tour!